Sarah627/Java_miniatures/README.md

       > public, static, void, String are all keywords
       >
-      > naming methods using [camelCase](https://www.freecodecamp.org/news/snake-case-vs-camel-case-vs-pascal-case-vs-kebab-case-whats-the-difference/#camel-case) in java if it consists of more than one word other wise all lower case
+      > naming methods using [camelCase](https://www.freecodecamp.org/news/snake-case-vs-camel-case-vs-pascal-case-vs-kebab-case-whats-the-difference/#camel-case) in java if it consists of more than one word otherwise all lower case

     - the curly braces `{}` mean block of code, here we write the lines of code that will be executed, their place is after every class, method, control statements, specific keywords e.g. static keyword.
 They also represent a specific scope (we'll talk about this soon).
     - inside the curly braces of the main method we will print our first hello world